 Get Started - some starting points when starting with research

-For each writing assignment, students will submit at least two drafts through Safe Assign on Blackboard or use Microsoft Compare.
-Either strategy will reveal precise changes that have been made between drafts.
+For each writing assignment, students will submit at least two drafts using Microsoft Compare and will reflect on the changes they have made during the revision process.
+Microsoft Compare will reveal precise changes that have been made between drafts.
 Classroom instructors will strive to offer feedback specifically on information literacy.
-We may also explore the option of having students use these revision reports in advance to write a reflective paragraph explaining to their teacher the reasons for their choices.
-Those reflections would allow us to assess a student’s ability to determine the extent of information needed and the purpose for using it.
-The reflective step would go a long way toward building rhetorical knowledge in students, and rhetorical knowledge as suggested above can help clarify the need for research.
+Students will be encouraged to use these revision reports in advance to write a reflective paragraph explaining to their instructor the reasons for their choices.
+Writer reflections about the use of source material will allow us to assess a student’s ability to determine the extent of information needed and the purpose for using it.
+The reflective step is designed to build rhetorical knowledge and metacognitive awareness in students.

 Moving Beyond the "Research Paper"